WpiExpats/Immobiliare-Scraper/README.txt

 5. type the name of the text file you would like to write your results into on line 6 of scrapingLinks.txt the program will write each listing on each line of the file in the following format:(the location will be whatever comes before the last comma, either a neihgborhood or region of a city) location,price,numberOfRooms,squareMeters,link
-6. run mainScanner.java
-    if an error occurs at any point, note the last page scraped(see the terminal) and run the program again starting at the next page(by updating the page number on line 4).
-It will continue writing into the text file where you left off pages will run into errors if a certain listing is missing a certain number, such as number of rooms or square meters
+6. run mainScanner.java (how to run Install & Run Java in Visual Studio Code: https://www.youtube.com/watch?v=fbyobdxDQno) If an error occurs at any point, note the last page scraped(see the terminal) and run the program again starting at the next page(by updating the page number on line 4).
+It will continue writing into the text file where you left off.
+Pages will run into errors if a certain listing is missing a certain number, such as number of rooms or square meters.